FurTrader/Overkill-Solar-BMS-Arduino-Library/README.md

 Overkill Solar BMS Monitor Library
 ==================================

-Note: there is an extended tutorial within the "documents" folder.
+Note: there is an extended tutorial within the "documentation" folder.

 Introduction
 ------------